JonKing93/pfdf/docs/tutorials/assessment.rst

     :start-line: 24
     :end-line: 26

-Here, ``min_area_km2`` defines the minimum catchment area (in km^2).
+Here, ``min_area_km2`` defines the minimum catchment area (in square kilometers).
 Smaller catchments are usually too small to be able to generate a debris-flow.
-The ``min_burned_area_km2`` parameter defines the minimum burned catchment area (also km^2).
+The ``min_burned_area_km2`` parameter defines the minimum burned catchment area (also square kilometers).
 Catchments with smaller burned areas are negligibly affected by the fire.
 We can combine these thresholds with the various flow accumulation rasters to generate the network delineation mask.

 .. include:: scripts/assessment.py
     :code: